meta-llama/llama-recipes/recipes/quickstart/NotebookLlama/README.md

 - Notebook 1:

-This notebook is used for processing the PDF and processing it using the new Featherlight model into a `.txt` file.
+This notebook is used for processing the PDF and processing it using the new Feather light model into a `.txt` file.

 Update the first cell with a PDF link that you would like to use.
 Please decide on a PDF to use for Notebook 1, it can be any link but please remember to update the first cell of the notebook with the right link.